×

 If you have not spent a lot of time in Kampong Thom, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Kampong Thom, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Kampong Thom for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and gives you a sense of stability and permanence.
 On the other hand, renting a home in Kampong Thom might be a better option if you're not planning to stay for a long time.
 Renting offers more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are responsibilities of the landlord.
 It's also important to consider the real estate market in Kampong Thom.
 If property prices are high and continue to rise, buying a home could be a good investment.
 However, if prices are low or falling, it might be better to rent until the market improves.
 Lastly, consider your financial situation.
 Buying a home requires a significant upfront cost, including a down payment and closing costs.
 If you don't have enough savings, renting might be a more feasible option.
 However, if you can afford the upfront costs and the ongoing costs of homeownership, buying a home could be a good financial decision.
 In conclusion, whether you should buy or rent a home in Kampong Thom, Cambodia, depends on your long-term plans, the real estate market, and your financial situation.
-It's a decision that requires careful consideration and planning," said one expat in Kampong Thom.
+It's a decision that requires careful consideration and planning," remarked one expat who made the move to Kampong Thom.

 What cultural faux pas should I try to avoid making in Kampong Thom?